20 is Plenty

 Why don't you use traffic calming measures instead of signage? signage and fines do little to deter speeders in our area.

-jmomalley asked 10 months ago
+jmomalley asked about 1 year ago

 Thank you for your comment.
 We agree that posted limits and enforcement are only two pieces of reducing speed of vehicles.
 We do have a neighborhood speed management program for neighborhood streets that funds projects that change the roadway in ways intended to reduce speeds.
 We also perform complete street projects that have design elements to reduce speed.
 It will take time to fund all such projects and implement them.

-Page last updated: 27 Sep 2023, 01:19 PM
+Page last updated: 28 Feb 2025, 02:47 PM